Small Steps, BIG Results: Improving Your Website Without a Major Redesign

 Opportunity: Review, Refine & Retire Content

-It's important to speak your members’ language.
-Associations are notorious for insider jargon.
-I call it the “alphabet soup” of member communication.
+It's important to speak your members’ language, but make sure you don't overuse jargon or acronyms or language that might confuse your users.
 If your website homepage sounds like a committee meeting, it might be time to reword and rethink your content.

-Effective website content should be meaningful, useful, and accessible.
-To drive engagement, ensure every webpage includes clear next steps.
+Effective website content should be meaningful, accessible, and actionable.
+To drive engagement, ensure that webpages are up-to-date and include clear calls-to-action.
 If not, identify and add them.
-Use the chart below to guide a team exercise and build a focused content plan.
+Use the process below to build a focused content plan and determine what content should stay and what should go.

 Quick win: Conduct a content audit with an eye toward clarity.
 Ask a non-member to read your website homepage and explain what your organization does.
-If they look at you like you’ve spoken Elvish, it’s rewrite time.
+If they look at you as if you're speaking a different language, it’s rewrite time.

 Opportunity: Consolidate Your Digital Presence

-Quick win: Start by auditing your digital ecosystem for redundant or outdated microsites, landing pages, or external resources.
+Quick win: Start by auditing your digital ecosystem for outdated micro-sites, landing pages, or external resources.
 Consolidating these into your primary website not only streamlines the user experience, but also strengthens your SEO and makes content easier to manage.
-It’s a simple step that can immediately reduce confusion for users and lighten the load for your team.

 Why This Matters for Associations

 Overall win: Consistent, strategic updates keep your website relevant and member-focused.
-My colleague Steve often says this mantra to our web clients: “Progress over perfection.
-Always.”
-I like it because it's a mindset that drives lasting, meaningful results.
+“Progress over perfection” is a mindset that drives lasting, meaningful results.

 Watch the "Small Steps, BIG Results: Improving Your Website Without a Major Redesign" webinar recording here for more ideas: